livey/machine-learning-checklist/deep-learning-QA.md

     * early stopping ( use validation data to monitor the error, if goes up, early stopping)
     * adversarial learning
     * ensemble learning (bagging--reduce variance, boosting--reduce biase)
-    * batch normalization (mini-batch introduce some noise, which increases generalization)
+    * batch normalization (mini-batch introduce some noise, which increases generalization, make the loss landscape more smooth)
 * overfitting (similar to improve generalization)

 * Data